panpf/sketch/docs/wiki/apk_app_icon.md

 ### Displays an icon for the APK file

-First, register [ApkIconBitmapDecoder] as follows:
+First, register [ApkIconDecoder] as follows:

 ```kotlin
 /* Register for all ImageRequests */